cetz-package/cetz/src/draw/shapes.typ

 ///   Supports marks.
 ///
 /// = Anchors
+///   Supports distance anchors.
 ///   / ctrl-n: nth control point where n is an integer starting at 0
 ///   / start: The start position of the curve.
+///   / mid: The mid position of the curve
 ///   / end: The end position of the curve.
 ///
 /// - start (coordinate): Start position